OWASP/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 * Early detection mechanisms avoiding last-minute chaos

 ##### SUCCESS METRICS
-* >50% of builds including penetration tests executed automatically on local machines
+* >50% of builds per project that include penetration tests can be executed automatically on hardware-supported local machines.
-* >50% of projects work with continuous integration on a pen-testing level.
+* >50% of projects work with continuous integration on a penetration testing level.

 ##### COSTS
 * Setting up or expanding the build system for automated penetration testing